anastshak/JSFE-2023Q4/README.md

 ### Project's Description

 Hangman is a classic word game in which you must find the correct answer by guessing letters one at a time.
+[Detailed description](https://github.com/rolling-scopes-school/tasks/tree/master/stage1/tasks/hangman)

 ### Key skills